junxit/us-congress-bills-110/metadata.md

 - 2007-09-24 — Placed on the House Calendar, Calendar No. 120.
 - 2007-09-24 — Reported by the Committee on Agriculture.
 H. Rept.
 110-344, Part I.
 - 2007-09-24 — Reported by the Committee on Agriculture.
 H. Rept.
 110-344, Part I.
+- 2007-10-15 — Considered under suspension of the rules. (consideration: CR H11504-11507)
+- 2007-10-15 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+25.
+- 2007-10-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-15 — Mr. Peterson (MN) moved to suspend the rules and agree to the resolution.
+- 2007-10-15 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H11504)
+- 2007-10-15 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H11504)